lambdacms/lambdacms/README.md

 functionality that all other `lambdacms-*` packages depend on.

-As mentioned, each `lambdacms-*` package contains a subsite which is "mounted" in a standard Yesod application, which we will refer to as "the base application" or simply "base".
+As mentioned, each `lambdacms-*` package contains a subsite which is "mounted" in a standard Yesod application we call the "base application", or simply "base".
-Before a packaged subsite can be mounted, the package needs to be included as a dependency to the base app's `.cabal` file.
-After that some glue code needs to be added to the base app, as explained below.
+To mount a packaged subsite specify it as a dependency to the base app's `.cabal` file and add some glue code as explained below.

 In the base app we have to: